Install Firefox as a DEB App on Ubuntu 24.04/22.04 LTS

 Conclusion

-In addition, by following this guide, you’ve learned how to install Firefox in a more traditional and arguably efficient way and gained some insight into the workings of Ubuntu’s package management system.
+The best part is that you get enhanced performance compared to the Snap version.
+In addition, by following this guide, you’ve learned how to install Firefox more traditionally and arguably efficiently and gained some insight into the workings of Ubuntu’s package management system.

-So, enjoy your newly installed Firefox browser and the improved web experience it brings.
-Thanks for your time!
+So, enjoy your newly installed Firefox and its improved web experience.
+Thanks for your time, and happy browsing!
 Your feedback and comments are, as always, most welcome.

 Bobby Borisov